 - 1. The student must have a cumulative grade point average of at least 3.0 at the time of the examination. - 2.
 The student must be enrolled in a minimum of one credit of graduate course work the semester in which he/she takes the doctoral comprehensive examination. - 3.
-At least two weeks prior to the date of the examination, the student must request approval from the Dean of Graduate Studies to hold the exam by electronically submitting the appropriate announcement form. - 4.
+At least two weeks prior to the date of the examination, the major graduate unit must request approval from the Dean of Graduate Studies to hold the exam.
+It may not be conducted until the Dean of Graduate Studies approves the appropriate announcement form and it is returned to the unit. - 4.
 The doctoral comprehensive examination committee (usually the student's Committee on Studies) consists of a minimum of three members approved for committee service.
 Two members must be in Category 1 or 3; the chair of the committee must be in Category 1, or 3 if within the student's major; one member must be from Category 1; and no more than one voting member can be in Category 4. - 5.
 In order to qualify to sit for a doctoral exam during the intersession, the student must be registered for the following semester. - 6.
 Barring extraordinary circumstances, the graduate unit notifies the student of the results of the examination no later than two weeks after the date on which it was administered.
 Should such circumstances arise, the graduate unit notifies the student in writing of the reason for the delay and let him/her know when notification can be expected. - 7.
 The results of the examination must be reported to the Dean of Graduate Studies on the "Report of Examination" form no later than two weeks after the date of the examination. - 8.
 If a student fails the examination, the Committee on Studies may recommend a second examination, which must be administered within one calendar year from the date of the first examination.
 The doctoral comprehensive examination may be taken only twice.
 A second failure results in the student's termination from the program.

-In addition to the Announcement of Exam form, the BSGP also requires an Exam Flyer be submitted to the SOMREO for publication at least two weeks before the exam.
+In addition to the Announcement of Exam form, the BSGP also requires an Exam Flyer be submitted to the BREP Office for publication at least two weeks before the exam.
 Links to a sample Exam Flyer (BSGP requirement for publication in the Digest), Announcement of Exam, and other forms may be found on the BSGP website.

-8.6: BSGP Format and Guidelines for the Doctoral Comprehensive Examination (refer to other PhD program guidelines for non-BSGP PhD studies).
+8.6: BSGP Format and Guidelines for the Doctoral Comprehensive Examination